jmoehrle/jmoehrle/README.md

 ### 🌍 Outside of my research

 When I'm not working with galaxies, I enjoy playing and watching football⚽, going for a run🏃‍♂️, and cooking or baking🍳 .
-I'm also passionate about observing the nightsky on my own (if the weather allows!😬🌧️).
+I'm also passionate about observing the nightsky on my own 🔭(if the weather allows!😬🌧️).